RichLewis007/React-19-Real-Time-Launchpad/README.md

-# Real-Time Launchpad React 19 demo app
+# Real-Time Launchpad
+A React 19 demo app.

 Hey there!
 I'm Rich Lewis, and this is my take on what e-commerce could look like with React 19.
 I built this demo to explore the latest features and show how they work together in a real application.